dbfr3qs/Samples/IdentityServer/v7/AspNetIdentityPasskeys/SETUP.md

 ### IdentityServer Client Configuration

-The mobile client requires this OAuth client configuration:
+The mobile client requires this OAuth client configuration with DPoP support:

 ```csharp
 new Client